ait-testbed/attackmate/docs/source/playbook/commands/index.rst

 .. confval:: exit_on_error

-   If this option is true, penpal will stop the run if the command returns with a return code that is not zero.
+   If this option is true, attackmate will stop the run if the command returns with a return code that is not zero.

    :type: bool